Cryptographic Specifications of CryptPeer

 12.2 Trust Assumptions

-- browsers and OS reasonably up to date;
+- browsers and operating systems reasonably up to date;

-- adversary does not simultaneously and durably possess all segments of
+- the adversary does not simultaneously and durably possess all required segments.

 12.3 Out of Scope

-- simultaneous and durable compromise of all segments on all media;
+- simultaneous and durable compromise of all segments across all supports;

-- uncorrected critical 0-day allowing instant exfiltration of all sensitive memory.
+- critical 0-days allowing immediate exfiltration of all sensitive memory.

 Part III – Cryptographic Primitives and RNG